 Where to buy Express Pass tickets

 Again, there are two options.
-You can buy it through the Japanese website of Universal Studios or through Voyagin or Klook.
+You can buy it through the Japanese website of Universal Studios or through Voyagin.
 Watch this video on how to navigate the Japanese USJ website and buy the Express Pass.
 On the video, instead of clicking the first icon, click the second with “PASS 365” for Express Pass.

 Which Express Pass should you choose?